 Welcome to EZ Care Clinic

-We are home for multifaceted approaches to wellness.
+We are home to multifaceted approaches to wellness.
 We care for ADHD patients through pharmacological prescriptions.
-We also offer counseling and psychotherapy, which can be a great alternative for children and adults.
+We also offer counseling and psychotherapy, which can be a great alternative for adults.

 ADHD affects the brain structure, chemistry, and function, impacting your ability to plan.
 You then prioritize immediate gratification and lessen focus and motivation for the future.